A1.9: Days of the week and parts of the day

 Exercise 3: Cluster the words

-Instruction: Classify the words into two groups according to whether they are days of the week or parts of the day.
+Instruction: Classify the words into two groups: some are days of the week and others are parts of the day, to practice and improve your memory.

 Días de la semana